-The Board will select a lead director from the independent directors if the positions of Chairman and Chief Executive Officer are held by the same person.
+The Board will select a lead director from the independent directors if the positions of Chairman and Chief Executive Officer are held by non-independent directors.
 The lead director will preside at executive sessions of the Board and shall act as a liaison between the directors and the Chief Executive Officer.

 8. Size of the Board

 The Board will assess its size from time to time.
-The Board believes that a size of seven to ten is presently best for the Company.
+The Board believes that a size of eight to twelve is presently best for the Company.